A software engineer who believes good ideas can change the world.

 I’m interested in seeing more change and transparency in India and other nations leveraging open source with its collaborative knowledge model.
 My experience has taught me the importance of being a “knowledge bridge” to help lower barriers, create new markets and increase awareness of new ideas.
 I’ve worked on many projects to enable “change via technology” in India as well as the US and believe that open source, open standards, open data and globalized content can generate unbounded opportunity for the development of innovative technology and economic prosperity.

 Alolita is a board director of the Unicode Consortium which serves a vital role in language standardization and bridging the digital divide.
-Alolita wants to see core non-Latin languages fully represented on the Web.
-She believes the way forward depends on the adoption of open source and open standards like Unicode.
+Alolita wants to see all languages fully represented on the Web.
+She believes the way forward depends on the adoption of open source, open data and open standards.
+Unicode and standardized, open source language components like ICU, CLDR, webfonts.
 Alolita believes the Unicode Consortium serves a vital role in language standardization and bridging the digital divide.

-Alolita is an invited expert on the W3C Internationalization working group and chairs the W3C Indic Layout taskforce.
+Alolita is an invited expert on the W3C Internationalization working group and chairs the W3C Indic International Program (IIP) taskforce.